roytang/blog/content/post/2008/09/grand-prix-manila-snafubar-and-the-road-to-the-grand-prix.md

 ---
-categories:
+categories: []
+date: 2008-09-01 07:19:24
+tags:
 - Magic the Gathering
-date: 2008-09-01 07:19:24
-title: "Grand Prix Manila -- Snafubar and the Road to the Grand Prix"
+title: Grand Prix Manila -- Snafubar and the Road to the Grand Prix
 type: post
 url: /2008/09/grand-prix-manila-snafubar-and-the-road-to-the-grand-prix/
 ---